freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Storage -->` |ui-options| :menuselection:`--> Delete Dataset`
   when trying to delete a dataset that is busy.

-* Disk type, rotation rate, and manufacture information can be viewed on the :ref:`Disks` page.
+* Disk type, rotation rate, and manufacturer information can be viewed on the :ref:`Disks` page.

 * The :guilabel:`Disable LDAP user/group cache` checkbox has been added